+Just like all the other Klaviyo alternatives, Iterable has some disadvantages, too.
+What am I talking about?
 The heatmap is not working as it should be, which is what can make looking to see how users interact with emails a manual process.
 And while working on a bit more complex templates, it can become a bit slow and buggy.
 That said, given how relatively quickly Iterable resolves issues in its platform, this might not be an issue by the time you read this article.

-Pricing here is based on the number of users and messages on their platform.
+Like with many other Klaviyo alternatives, pricing here is based on the number of users and messages on their platform.
 Iterable’s pricing tiers start at $500 per month.

 Iterable integrates with quite a few big names like Google Analytics, Radar.io, SparkPost, Stitch, Census, Mixpanel, Woopra, Segment, and Magento.
 It also integrates with Zapier for even more opportunities, so the sky’s essentially the limit with this ESP.

 Oh, you probably started sweating bullets again while reading this book of Klaviyo alternatives.
 Phew, I’m craving a gallon of water after this!
-But...you don’t need me to tell you that choosing the right tool is crucial to your business success, do you?
+Wait...you don’t need me to tell you that choosing the right tool is crucial to your business success, do you?
 How would you do that if not weighing the pros and cons of each of these tools out there?
 I’m waiting for your answer…

 Whew...think that’s pretty much everything!
 Actually, I don’t think, I know.